 Leah joined the Centre in October 2015, but was already very familiar with the organization as a guest presenter and collaborator.
 Leah was previously the Director of Education and Communications for Cetus Research and Conservation Society running day-to-day operations, fundraising, and staff management.
-She has spent may years with different organizations dedicated to cetacean study and conservation of the Salish Sea.
+She has spent may years with different organizations dedicated to cetacean research and conservation of the Salish Sea.

 Leah is also a founding director and current Vice Chair of the Marine Education and Research Society or MERS, and has volunteered in the past with the Department of Fisheries and Oceans, Goldstream Hatchery, and the Vancouver Aquarium.

-She holds a Bachelor’s in Biology and Geography from the University of Victoria and a Master of Arts in Environmental Education and Communications from Royal Roads University.
+She holds a Bachelor’s degree in Biology and Geography from the University of Victoria and a Masters in Environmental Education and Communications from Royal Roads University.
 She also has certifications in Small Vessel Operator Proficiency, Marine Emergency Duties, and Marine First Aid.

 Leah brings a passion for marine education and the Salish Sea and is a well-respected leader, educator and colleague in the wildlife and environmental fields.
 Leah currently oversees the learning and aquarist departments as well as marketing at the Centre.

 Director of Learning

 Tina was born and raised in Victoria where two of her favourite pastimes were visiting the Royal British Columbia Museum and spending hours on the beach in front of her grandparents' Cordova Bay home.
 She considers herself fortunate to have a job that blends these two components—marine science in an educational setting.

 A graduate of the University of Victoria, Tina has worked as a marine researcher and educator in four countries—Canada, U.S., Australia and New Zealand.
 These projects offered valuable experience studying several species of marine life including manatees, sea otters, humpback whales, Dall’s porpoise, harbour porpoise, little penguins, and marine invertebrates.